 Last week I trained a scientist who had recently started a new role.
 She was feeling nervous about an upcoming presentation.

-“I don’t feel like a subject matter expert – yet”.
+Her concern was, “I don’t feel like a subject matter expert – yet”.
+I get it.

 Presenting can be stressful at the best of times.
 But when you are new in a role, it’s super stressful.

 - You don’t feel like a ‘subject matter expert’ (yet!).